 Low porosity hair is characterized by a very tight cuticle structure.
-Hair cuticles are little scales that cover the external layer of the hair’s surface and control how much moisture can penetrate into the hair shaft.
-In the case of low porosity hair, they are tightly closed, which means the hair is not too dry and can maintain moisture quite easily.
-However, at the same time it is very hard to make the moisture penetrate through the cuticles when needed.
+Hair cuticles are the little scales that cover the external layer of the hair’s surface and control how much moisture can penetrate into the hair shaft.
+In low porosity hair, they are tightly closed, which means the hair is not too dry and can maintain moisture quite easily.
+However, this also makes it very hard for the moisture penetrate through the cuticles when needed.

-Some key characteristics of low porosity hair include:
+Some key features of low porosity hair include:

 Each hair porosity type has different characteristics that derive from the cuticle structure.
 Looking at whether these line up with how your own hair behaves can help you determine whether your hair is low porosity.

 - When you spray some water on a clean, product-free strand, the water forms little beads on the surface rather than penetrating into the hair

 - It takes a long time for the hair to get fully wet

 - It takes a long time for the hair to fully dry